kseniiatuholukova/insurance-cross-sell-prediction/README.md

 An insurance company would like to plan its communication strategy to reach the customers who are willing to purchase Vehicle Insurance.
 Thus, the company will optimise its business model and revenue.
 In order to do so, it is highly helpful to predict whether the policyholders of Health Insurance from the past year will also be interested in Vehicle Insurance.
 The objective is to build a model for making such predictions.
 The provided data contains information about demographics (gender, age, region), vehicles (vehicle age, vehicle damage), policy (premium, sourcing channel) etc.

-## Solution
+## Solution (IN PROGRESS)

-The customers’ willingness to buy Vehicle Insurance (‘Yes’ or ‘No’ response) is predicted with the accuracy of 0.87.
-The prediction is made with the Gradient Boosting Classifier (GBC), which appeared to be among the preselected estimators with the highest accuracy score, and exhibited high robustness to changes in the dataset.
+(TO BE UPDATED) The customers’ willingness to buy Vehicle Insurance (‘Yes’ or ‘No’ response) is predicted with the accuracy of 0.87.
+The prediction is made with the Gradient Boosting Classifier (GBC), which appeared to be among the preselected estimators with the highest accuracy score, and exhibited relatively high robustness to changes in the dataset.
 Cross-validation was performed with a stratified shuffle split.

 <p align="center">
   <img src="./images/classifier_acc_1.png">